-Of course, absence of proof isn't proof that something isn't happening and anecdote often ends up becoming supported by science down the line.
+Of course, absence of proof isn't proof that something isn't happening and anecdotes often end up becoming supported by science down the line.

-From the little evidence available, I think that apple cider vinegar may be useful and is definitely a good candidate for some self-experimentation if you're interested in it.
+From the little evidence available, I think that apple cider vinegar may be useful and is definitely a good candidate for some experimentation if you're interested in it.

 Apple cider vinegar also has various other non-health related uses like hair conditioning, skin care, dental care, pet use and as a cleaning agent (to name a few).